-On this 11-week course you will study, in depth, three works by Shakespeare: a comedy, a tragedy / history, and a selection of the sonnets.
+On this 11-week course you will study, in depth, three works by Shakespeare: a comedy, a tragedy or history, and a selection of the sonnets.

-Before signing up, please make sure that the day and time of the course does not clash with your academic timetable by checking MyTimetable.
+Before signing up, please make sure that the day and time of the course do not clash with your academic timetable by checking MyTimetable.

-Information about courses starting in the 2022/23 academic year may be subject to change.
+Please note, information about our British Studies courses may be subject to change.
 We continue to improve our courses and your teaching and learning experience, so you gain skills and understanding which are valuable to you and sought after by employers.

-Before you register for the course, please check this webpage for the most recently published course information.
-Once you have registered, you will be advised of any significant changes.
+Before you register for the course, please check this webpage for the most up-to-date course information.
+Once you have registered, we will inform you if there are any significant changes.